 When properly constructed, fill slopes up to 10 feet high with inclinations of 2:1 (h:v) or flatter are considered to be grossly stable.
 Keyways are required at the toe of all fill slopes higher than 5 feet and steeper than 5:1 (h:v).
-Keyways should be a minimum of 10 feet wide and 2 feet into bedrock, as measured on the downhill side.
+Keyways should be a minimum of 10 feet wide and 2 feet into competent earth materials, as measured on the downhill side.
 In order to establish keyway removals, backcuts should be cut no steeper than 1:1 or as recommended by the geotechnical engineer or engineering geologist.
-Compacted fill should be benched into bedrock.
+Compacted fill should be benched into competent earth materials.